Display JSON data in HTML table using JavaScript

 The JavaScript file

-Now in the javascript file we are gonna use the fetch method, to fetch the products from the JSON file.
-When we have the products we are going to display each one in a table-row template.
+Now, in the JavaScript file, we are going to use the fetch method to retrieve the products from the JSON file.
+Once we have the products, we will display each one using a table-row template.

 fetch("products.json")